Nick Mount

 Biography :

 Nick Mount is a nationally recognized student and teacher of Canadian literature.
 In 2005, Mount’s prize-winning doctoral dissertation became a prize-winning book: When Canadian Literature Moved to New York (UTP, 2005) winner of the Gabrielle Roy Prize for the best book in Canadian literary criticism.
-His most recent book is Arrival: The Story of CanLit (Anansi, 2017), a Globe & Mail and National Post best book of the year.
-He regularly gives public talks and interviews on the arts in Canada, with recent appearances at the Gardiner Museum of Ceramic Art, the Arts & Letters Club of Toronto, the Toronto Public Library, and on TVO's The Agenda and CBC Radio’s Sunday Edition.
+His second book, Arrival: The Story of CanLit (Anansi, 2017), was a national bestseller and Globe & Mail and National Post best book of the year.
+He regularly gives public talks and interviews on the arts in Canada, with appearances at the Gardiner Museum of Ceramic Art, the Arts & Letters Club of Toronto, the Toronto Public Library, and on TVO's The Agenda and CBC Radio’s Sunday Edition.

 Professor Mount is a two-time finalist in TVO’s Best Lecturer Competition, a province-wide search for the best lecturer in a post-secondary institution.
 He has won the Faculty of Arts & Science’s Outstanding Teaching Award (2007), the President’s Teaching Award (2009), and a National Magazine Silver Award (2009).
 In 2011, he was awarded a 3M National Teaching Fellowship, the country’s highest teaching award.